The NISQ Complexity of Collision Finding: Introduction

 \paragraph*{Preimage Search (Section~\ref{sec:hybrid_search}).}

-Our first application concerns the problem of finding a preimage\footnote{Here we write $[m]$ to denote the set $\{0,1,\ldots,m-1\}$ for $m \in \mathbb{N}$.} $x \in [M]$ satisfying $F(x) = 0$ given a uniformly random function $F : [M] \ra [N]$.
+The preimage search concerns the problem of finding a preimage $x \in [M]$ satisfying $F(x) = 0$ given a uniformly random function $F : [M] \ra [N]$.
 The optimal success probability for solving this problem is~$\ta{c/N}$ with $c$ classical queries, or~$\ta{q^2/N}$ with $q$ quantum queries by using Grover's algorithm~\cite{Gro97j}.
 Rosmanis \cite{Ros22p}, using a proof tailored to the search problem, showed that no hybrid algorithm can interpolate between these two cases efficiently.
 Here, we give a simpler proof of the same result using the hybrid compressed oracle framework.